vacp2p/rfc/content/docs/rfcs/35/README.md

 ### Noise Protocols

-Two parties executing a Noise protocol exchange one or more *handshake messages* and/or *transport messages*.
+Two parties executing a Noise protocol exchange one or more [*handshake messages*](http://www.noiseprotocol.org/noise.html#message-format) and/or [*transport messages*](http://www.noiseprotocol.org/noise.html#message-format).
 A Noise protocol consists of one or more Noise handshakes.
 During a Noise handshake, two parties exchange multiple handshake messages.
-A handshake message contains *ephemeral keys* and/or *static keys* from one of the parties.
+A handshake message contains *ephemeral keys* and/or *static keys* from one of the parties and an encrypted or unencrypted payload that can be used to transmit optional data.
 These public keys are used to perform a protocol-dependent sequence of Diffie-Hellman operations, whose results are all hashed into a shared secret key.
 After a handshake is complete, each party will then use the derived shared secret key to send and receive authenticated encrypted transport messages.